vlayer-xyz/vlayer/book/src/javascript/javascript.md

 # Vanilla JS/TS
 # JavaScript

-Common way to interact with blockchain is to make calls and send transactions from JavaScript, most often form a web browser. vlayer provides developer friendly JavaScript/TypeScript api - vlayer sdk.
-It combines well with usual way of interacting with smart contracts.
+A common way to interact with blockchain is to make calls and send transactions from JavaScript, most often from a web browser. vlayer provides developer friendly JavaScript/TypeScript API - vlayer sdk.
+It combines well with the standard way of interacting with smart contracts.

 ## Installation
 To install vlayer SDK, run the following command in your JavaScript application